Office: HS 312

 Barry Burd received an M.S. degree in Computer Science at Rutgers University, and a Ph.D. in Mathematics at the University of Illinois.
 As a teaching assistant in Champaign-Urbana, Illinois, he was elected five times to the university-wide List of Teachers Ranked as Excellent by their Students.
 He has lectured at conferences in America, Europe, Australia and Asia.
 He is the author of several articles and books, including Java For Dummies, Android Application Development All-in-One For Dummies.
 In his spare time, he enjoys being a workaholic.

-Seth Harris is currently completing his Ph.D in mathematics at Dartmouth College.
-He received a M.A. from Dartmouth College and an M.S. from Case Western Reserve University, and has taught mathematics at both schools as well as the Massachusetts College of Pharmacy and Health Sciences and Fisher College in Boston.
-Seth’s research interests are in mathematical logic and computability theory, particularly the Reverse Mathematics program, where we ask the question, “Which axioms are necessary to prove a given theorem?”
-Seth’s personal interests include hiking the Appalachian Trail, choral singing, and growing unusual vegetables with his girlfriend Corinne, such as yacon, caigua, and red soup peas.
+Seth Harris recently earned a Ph.D. in Mathematics from Dartmouth College.
+Before joining Drew in 2015, he taught courses at Dartmouth (where he also earned an M.A.), at Case Western Reserve University (where he earned a M.S. and a B.S.), and at the Massachusetts College of Pharmacy and Health Sciences.
+Seth’s research interests are in mathematical logic and computability theory, particularly the Reverse Mathematics program, in which we ask the question: “Which axioms are necessary to prove a given theorem?”
+Seth enjoys hiking on the Appalachian Trail, choral singing, and anything related to his home state of Vermont.

 Office: HS 309